EldonGabriel/eldongabriel.github.io/_experience/identity-security.md

 # Identity & Access Management

 Identity and Access Management (IAM) ensures that only authorized users can access systems and sensitive resources.
-These labs demonstrate how administrative controls and system configurations are used to protect identities and enforce secure access policies.
+These labs demonstrate how administrative controls, policy enforcement, and system configurations are used to protect identities and reduce unauthorized access risk.

 ## Identity Security Portfolio